Sustainability in action - an ode to the consumer

 The way we buy and consume goods has also changed fundamentally in just a few decades.
 We mostly buy groceries at a discount store - occasionally we also go to the health food store or visit the weekly market, but for many people this has now become more of a luxury or the exception.
 The same applies to clothing, furniture and the value we assign to our consumer goods.

 Supply and demand for clothing and furniture have also changed significantly.
-While my grandparents still went to the tailor and had new costumes or suits made 1-2 times a year, we now go to larger fashion chains and buy “off the rack” without having to save money for a long time - this doesn't just apply to well-known ones Fast fashion companies, but also for luxury brands that sew and produce in China, the Middle East or India.
+While my grandparents still went to the tailor and had new costumes or suits made every year, we now go to larger fashion chains and buy “off the rack” without having to save money for a long time - this doesn't just apply to well-known ones Fast fashion companies, but also for luxury brands that sew and produce in China, the Middle East or India.
 When was the last time you had a piece of clothing made or tailored?
 Or have you even done this before?
 You would hardly throw away a piece of clothing tailored just for you and for which you chose the fabric as quickly as the last dress from the discount store.

 Industrialization and internationalization have made it possible for entrepreneurs to produce more cheaply and to obtain cheaper raw materials more easily on an unprecedented scale.
 The cost of foreign labor and unregulated working conditions in developing countries have also enabled many economic giants to produce even cheaper, faster and more, increasing their sales and profits immeasurably.